 Clear AND clever writing

-Though if you can be clear AND clever, so much the better.
-To close this article, we wanted to share some of our favourite clear and clever writing.
-This is a writing style called a Tom Swifty.
+However, if you can be clear AND clever, so much the better.
+To close, we wanted to share some of our favourite clear and clever writing.
+It’s from a writing style called a Tom Swifty.

 Tom Swifty’s are where you use adjectives or adverbs that have a double meaning in the context of a piece of dialogue.